neomjs/neo/resources/data/deck/learnneo/pages/ComponentsAndContainers.md

 A card container has multiple child items, one of which is visible.

 <pre data-neo>
-import Button    from '../../../../src/button/Base.mjs';
+import Button    from '../button/Base.mjs';
-import Base from '../../../../src/container/Base.mjs';
+import Container from '../container/Base.mjs';

-class MainView extends Base {
+class MainView extends Container {
     static config = {
         className: 'Example.view.MainView',
         layout   : 'vbox',